WDAqua/Qanary-Pipeline-Docker/README.md

 ```
 docker run --detach --publish 8080:8080 --name "qanarypipeline" qanarypipeline
 ```

+The Dockerfile does contain predefined values for the required configuration parameters:
+ * `qanary.triplestore` is set by default using a triplestore made available by one of the academic sponsors
+ * `server.host` is set by default to `http://127.0.0.1` to enable an easy first experiment on your local computer
+ * `server.port` is set by default to `8080` which is a very typical server port You might also and can change these value to the ones you prefer.

 After the Qanary Pipeline component was built and started, it will be available at the standard URL which you might test using http://127.0.0.1:8080 (Spring Boot Admin UI) or http://127.0.0.1:8080/startquestionansweringwithtextquestion (a simple test UI).